appwrite/demos-for-functions/README.md

 4. Trigger your new Cloud Function manually from the Appwrite dashboard using the execute button, listen to system events, or use the Appwrite API to execute your new function.
 5. Read Appwrite Cloud Functions docs to learn more about the different capabilities you can use.

+## Contributing

+All code contributions - including those of people having commit access - must go through a pull request and approved by a core developer before being merged.
+This is to ensure proper review of all the code.

+We truly ❤️ pull requests!
+If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](CONTRIBUTING.md).

 ## Security

 For security issues, kindly email us [security@appwrite.io](mailto:security@appwrite.io) instead of posting a public issue in GitHub.